HDGTurkey/turbothrill/README.md

 ## Overview 📜
 ![fresh](https://github.com/HDGTurkey/turbothrill/assets/78614794/cb781a22-7583-47a3-a310-2099af096e9f)
-HDG Plus is a user-friendly web-based platform where members of the Huawei Student Developers campus can gather information about events and blogs.
-This project aims to provide campus students with an interactive environment and share the work of the Huawei Student Developers team with the community in an open manner.
+Turbo Thrill is a user-friendly web-based platform where members of the Huawei Student Developers campus can gather information about events and blogs.
+This project aims to provide campus students with an interactive environment and share the work of the Huawei Student Developers & Huawei Developer Groups team with the community in an open manner.

 [View Demo](http://159.138.129.253/)
 ## Technologies Used 🛠️